 Among YPC’s many awards is a National Arts and Humanities Youth Program Award, America’s highest honor for youth programs.
 YPC also earned the distinction of “Choir of the World” in July 2018 at the International Choral Kathaumixw, marking the first time a North American chorus has ever been given this title.
 The chorus has received a Chorus America Education Outreach Award, two Chorus America / ASCAP Awards for Adventurous Programming, and a 2017 Margaret Hillis Award for Choral Excellence.

-Francisco J. Núñez, a MacArthur Fellow and Musical America’s 2018 Educator of the Year, is a composer, conductor, visionary, leading figure in music education, and the artistic director / founder of the Young People’s Chorus of New York City (YPC), renowned worldwide for its diversity and artistic excellence.
-Mr. Núñez also leads the University Glee Club of New York City, and is sought after as a guest conductor by professional orchestras and as a master teacher of choirs.
-He is a leading authority on music’s role in helping to achieve equality and diversity among children in today’s society, and through his Núñez Initiative for Social Change, is working to expand the YPC model to choruses beyond New York City.
-Mr. Núñez composes and arranges music for choir, orchestra, and solo instruments, and has received an ASCAP Victor Herbert Award.
-He has also received New York Choral Society’s Choral Excellence Award, a Visionary Award from Bang on a Can, and NYU Steinhardt’s Distinguished Alumnus Achievement Award.
-He holds honorary Doctor of Music degrees from Ithaca College and Gettysburg College.
+Francisco J. Núñez — a MacArthur Fellow and Musical America’s 2018 Educator of the Year — is a composer, conductor, visionary, leading figure in music education, and the artistic director / founder of the Young People’s Chorus of New York City (YPC).
+In establishing YPC, he has created an awareness of the ability of young people to rise to unforeseen heights of artistry and recognition among composers for the child’s voice as a significant instrument for making music.
+Núñez also leads the University Glee Club of New York City, is sought after as a guest conductor and master teacher by orchestras and choirs nationwide, and is a collaborator with arts organizations worldwide.
+His commitment to the arts, youth, and diversity has been recognized through numerous awards and honors including ASCAP’s Victor Herbert Award, the New York Choral Society’s Choral Excellence Award, and Bang on a Can’s Visionary Award.
+NYU Steinhardt has presented him with its Distinguished Alumnus Achievement Award, and he holds honorary doctor of music degrees from both Ithaca College and Gettysburg College.